hauke96/master-thesis/ALGORITHMS.md

 ## Preprocessing

-Basiacally creates a KNN visibility graph, so it finds the k nearest visible vertices for each given vertex.
+Basically creates a KNN visibility graph, so it finds the k nearest visible vertices for each given vertex.

 ### Shadows